hashicorp/terraform-provider-azurerm/website/docs/d/netapp_account.html.markdown

 The following attributes are exported:

-* `location` - Resource location.
+* `location` - Specifies the supported Azure location where the resource exists.
+Changing this forces a new resource to be created.

-* `active_directories` - One or more `active_directories` block defined below.
+* `active_directory` - One or more `active_directory` block defined below.

-* `tags` - Resource tags.
+* `tags` - A mapping of tags to assign to the resource.

 ---

-The `active_directories` block contains the following:
+The `active_directory` block contains the following:

-* `id` - Resource ID.

-* `dns` - Comma separated list of DNS server IP addresses for the Active Directory domain.
+* `dns_servers` - A list of DNS server IP addresses for the Active Directory domain.

 * `domain` - Name of the Active Directory domain.

-* `organizational_unit` - The Organizational Unit (OU) within the Windows Active Directory.

-* `password` - Plain text password of Active Directory domain administrator.

 * `smb_server_name` - NetBIOS name of the SMB server.
 This name will be registered as a computer account in the AD and used to mount volumes.

-* `status` - Status of the Active Directory.

-* `username` - Username of Active Directory domain administrator.
+* `username` - Username of Active Directory domain administrator, which have permissions to create SMB server machine account in the AD domain.

+* `password` - Plain text password of Active Directory domain administrator.

+* `organizational_unit` - The Organizational Unit (OU) within the Windows Active Directory Domain the netapp is placed.